namson0482/FileServer/README.md

 - Gradle 7.4.2 or later.
 Use this command to check gradle version: gradle -v
 - JDK 11.0.13 or later.
 - Port 3001 and 3002 of computer must be available.
-You can customize in FileServer/server/build.gradle and FileServer/client/build.gradle
+You can customize them in FileServer/server/build.gradle and FileServer/client/build.gradle

 ## Project are configured as follows: